Skip to main content

 The options Parameter

-Contains your provider configuration:
+Contains your provider configuration and metadata:

 {